-We view the town's management as very strong, with strong financial policies and practices under our Financial Management Assessment methodology, indicating financial practices are strong, well embedded, and likely sustainable.
+We view the town's management as very strong, with "strong" financial policies and practices under our FMA methodology, indicating financial practices are strong, well embedded, and likely sustainable.

-Demonstrating the town's key budgeting practices, management uses three-to-five years of historical information to formulate its annual budget revenues and expenditure assumptions.
-Local property tax assessments, the governor's budget for state aid, and other economic and demographic information inform annual revenue growth trends.

-Management determines its annual budget appropriations by evaluating fixed costs such as debt service and contractual obligations from collective bargaining to determine its baseline.
+Demonstrating Windsor's key budgeting practices, management uses three-to-five years of historical information to formulate its annual budget revenues and expenditure assumptions.
+Annual revenue growth trends are informed by local property tax assessments, the governor's budget for state aid, and other economic and demographic information.
+Management determines its annual budget appropriations by evaluating fixed costs, such as debt service and contractual obligations from collective bargaining to determine its baseline.
 Management also identifies anomalies, such as large one-time expenditures, and estimates savings from cooperative purchasing agreements.
 The remainder of budgeted appropriations are then identified and prioritized based on department needs and requests.
-Management and department heads monitor budget-to-actual performance internally, and management delivers quarterly budget-to-actual reports to the town finance committee, which addresses budget variances with the full town council.
+Management and department heads monitor budget-to-actuals performance internally, and management delivers quarterly budget-to-actual reports to the town finance committee, which addresses budget variances with the full town council.

 Highlights of management policies include a strong focus on financial and capital planning.
-Windsor maintains a comprehensive six-year capital improvement plan, which it updates annually and identifies internal and external funding sources.
-It also maintains a forward-looking, long-term financial plan that tracks revenue and expenditure conditions and challenges across five years.
+Windsor maintains a comprehensive six-year capital improvement plan, which is updated annually and identifies internal and external funding sources.
+Windsor also maintains a forward-looking, long-term financial plan that tracks revenue and expenditure conditions and challenges across five years.
 According to management, the town uses this information to refine its budgeting assumptions for service level increases and state aid.
-Windsor complies with state guidelines and statutes for investments.
-Management tracks investment earnings and holdings quarterly, which it reports in the town comprehensive annual financial report.
+The town also complies with state guidelines and statutes for investments.
+Management tracks investment earnings and holdings on a quarterly basis, which is reported in the town comprehensive annual financial report.

-Windsor maintains a formal debt issuance policy.
-It limits its total debt outstanding to 50% of the legal limit allowable under Connecticut statute and its debt service to 8% of total operating expenditures by town policy, and targets a principal amortization schedule of 70% over a 10-year horizon.
-In 2015, Windsor updated its formal reserve policy, which requires an unassigned general fund balance of 15%-20% of expenditures and is based on an evaluation of best practices.
+The town maintains a formal debt issuance policy.
+Windsor limits its total debt outstanding to 50% of the legal limit allowable under Connecticut statute and its debt service to 8% of total operating expenditures by town policy, and targets a principal amortization schedule of 70% over a 10-year horizon.
+In 2015, Windsor updated its formal reserve policy, which requires the maintenance of an unassigned general fund balance of 15%-20% of expenditures and is based on an evaluation of best practices.
 In the policy, the town also includes a provision to replenish the fund balance if it falls below the minimum reserve amount by allocating at least 25% of the difference per year until the policy minimum is achieved.